 • Prudential Financial supports veterans pursuing education or training to advance their career in agriculture.

-• Kubota Tractor Corporation has donated three tractors that will be awarded to current applicants or past awardees of the fund.
+• Kubota Tractor Corporation donates four tractors each year that will be awarded to current applicants or past awardees of the fund.

 How to support the Farmer Veteran Fellowship Fund.